-The auction, in aid of Newport County Junior Academy, takes place at Bar Amber at Spytty Park and there are a host of great football-related items going under the hammer.
+The auction, in aid of Newport County Junior Academy, takes place at Bar Amber at Spytty Park and there are a host of great football-related items going

 The academy runs teams from under-12 to under-16 – some of whom will hopefully progress to the first team.

 County manager Justin Edinburgh and some of his first team squad will be in attendance.

 I’ll also be there and offering up the chance for one lucky bidder to become an Argus football reporter for the day at a County home match of their choice.
 The winning bidder will have their

 reports published in the paper and online.